 - Language seen as derogatory, demeaning, inflammatory;

 - Unwanted banter;

 - Sexual harassment;

 - Sexual Violence;

 - Hate;

 - Homophobia;

 - Based on gender differences and orientation;

 - Based on difference.

-- Up-Skirting which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm;

-- Sexting

-- Initiation/hazing type violence and rituals

-We will pay adherence to the guidance- Sexual Violence and Sexual Harassment in Schools/Colleges between children (December 2017) and have a strategy in the Federation to identify, report and respond to any issues/incidents raised.
+We will pay adherence to the guidance available to schools/settings - Sexual Violence and Sexual Harassment in Schools/Colleges between children (December 2017) and have a strategy in the Federation to identify, report and respond to any issues/incidents raised.
 We aim to challenge this type of abuse.
 We also aim to use approaches in the curriculum to address and tackle peer on peer abuse.